Oracle DBA Best Practices

 FROM v$database;

-12. Capture instance information conn / as sysdba
+14. Capture instance information

 SELECT instance_name, host_name, status, archiver, database_status, instance_role, active_state